asri6725/finances/README.md

 ### TODO

 1. Update this docco with done items.
-2. Implement deleting parts of userInput.
+2. Implement deleting parts of categories.